The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Route: Maroon Bells Trailhead via Maroon Creek Road

-Best peeping period: Third week of September through mid-October
+Best peeping period: Third week of September through the first week in October

 Eat: Grab lunch at the rustic chic French Alpine Bistro.
 We love their Bœuf Bourguignon and Kaiser-Schnitzel, but, of course, you can never go wrong with the cheese fondue.